-Language Mixers IV: Memory Models
+Language Mixers IV: Text Compression and Memory Models

 Introduction

-In work detailed in this blog post and this paper, a major finding was that one can modify a new causal language model architecture termed the ‘masked mixer’ (which is essentially a transformer with self-attention replaced by masked 1D convolutions) to effectively autoencode inputs with high compression, that is, one can train small models in reasonable time to be able to regenerate (with some error) a sequence of 512 or more tokens using the embedding of only one token with excellent generalization properties.
+In work detailed in a blog post and paper, a major finding was that one can modify a new causal language model architecture termed the ‘masked mixer’ (which is essentially a transformer with self-attention replaced by masked 1D convolutions) to effectively autoencode inputs with high compression, that is, one can train small models in reasonable time to be able to regenerate (with some error) a sequence of 512 or more tokens using the embedding of only one token with excellent generalization properties.
 It was found that using masked mixers for encoder and decoder allows for far greater input autoencoding accuracy than a transformer encoder/decoder pair for a given model size ad compute budget during training, leading to the ability to compress inputs using new and potentially more efficient methods than what has been possible using the transformer.

 It may be wondered why text compression ability is important: even if large language models achieve 2x or 4x the compression of commonly used algorithms like gzip, they are thousands of times more computationally expensive to actually run and thus not preferred today (although this may change in the future).
 The answer is that effective compression from many to one token allows one to design architectures that have interesting properties such as extended context windows or meta-context guidance, which we will investigate under the broad name of ‘memory’.